Increasing the secret key rates and point-to-multipoint extension for experimental coherent-one-way quantum key distribution protocol: COW practical implementation

 \subsection{Point-to-Multipoint extension}

 To increase the secret key transmission between three users (Alice $\to$ (Bob~1, Bob~2)), we introduce an Alice module between the dual Bob modules, as seen in Fig. 7 \cite{Townsend1997,PhysRevLett.119.150501}.
 After modulating the signal, Alice can create two channels by placing a 50:50 BS.
-The signal is still classical, and two sets of variable optical attenuators are implemented to create two sets of the same quantum signals.
+The signal is still classical, and two sets of variable optical attenuators are implemented to create two sets of the quantum signals.
 These signals are sent through two channels to Bob 1 and Bob 2.
-To preserve the fundamental security of the protocol (Two concurrent QKD sessions) and simplify the entire post-processing procedure, Alice creates a key $k_{A1}$ ($k_{A2}$) separately with Bob 1 (Bob 2).
+Since the optical signal is split prior to attenuation at Alice's end (FBS (50:50) prior to VOAs as depicted in Fig. 7), and each arm is independently attenuated to the desired mean photon number $\mu$, the interference visibility remains unaffected; consequently, the visibility performance in the dual Bob configuration remains equivalent to that of a single Bob setup.
+The usual interferometer and SPDs setup can be placed in the 10\% arm independently, as shown in Fig. 7, to introduce the standard phase-visibility check \cite{Damien}.
+To preserve the fundamental security of the protocol (Two concurrent QKD sessions) and to simplify the entire post-processing procedure, Alice creates a key $k_{A1}$ ($k_{A2}$) separately with Bob 1 (Bob 2).
 If $|k_{A1}|\ne|k_{A2}|$, then $||k_{A1}|-|k_{A2}||$ bits from the longer key are removed by Alice to ensure $|k_{A1}|=|k_{A2}|$.
-Alice then communicates $k_{A12} \equiv k_{A1} \oplus k_{A2}$ (OTP encrypted) on the classical channel to both Bob 1 and Bob 2.
-Bob 1 (Bob 2) obtains $k_{A2} = k_{A1} \oplus k_{A12}$ ($k_{A1} = k_{A2} \oplus k_{A12}$) using his private copy of $k_{A1}$ $(k_{A2})$.
-Bob 1 and Bob 2 obtain the final secure key $k_{A12}$ utilizing \{$k_{A1}$,$k_{A2}$\} discarding one of them to ensure OTP security.
+Alice then communicates $k_{A1} \oplus k_{A2}$ (OTP encrypted) on the classical channel to both Bob 1 and Bob 2.
+Bob 1 (Bob 2) obtains $k_{A2} = k_{A1} \oplus k_{A1} \oplus k_{A2}$ ($k_{A1} = k_{A2} \oplus k_{A1} \oplus k_{A2}$) using his private copy of $k_{A1}$ $(k_{A2})$.
+Bob 1 and Bob 2 obtain the final secure key $k_{A12}$ utilizing \{$k_{A1}$,$k_{A2}$\} after further privacy amplification, discarding one of them to ensure OTP security.